NC-Book/NCB/further/chap01.md

 # Further Reading for Chapter 01
-* If something is missing that should be listed here, contribute it via a pull request *
+*If something is missing that should be listed here, contribute it via a pull request*

-**Kruskal's greedy algorithm**
+**Chap 01: Kruskal's greedy algorithm**